robksawyer/Unity-3D-Mic-Control/README.md

 ## How To Setup

-1. Place script on player or empty gameObject. "(this has to be done to call it from any other script)."
+1. Place script on player or empty gameObject.
+Note: This has to be done in order to call it from any other script
 2. Done

-(Once placed on a player or empty gameObject all its public functions and variables can be called from any script.
-See the call functions below).
+Once placed on a player or empty gameObject all its public functions and variables can be called from any script.
+See the call functions below.

 ### [Chapter 1](Chapter-1): User accessible variables and functions